code4policy/conversions/README.md

 1. clone this repository into `~/Development`
 2. turn on http server `python3 -m http.server 8000`
-2. go through each example's README
+2. go through each example's README, select only **one** to complete

 Example Order